Hwang-Tae-Gum/Hwang-Tae-Gum-Image_Classification_Hackathon_Identifying_Icon_Types_in_Datasets/README.md

 # Image Classification Hackathon: Identifying Icon Types in Datasets
 ## Description
-Participated in an image classification competition where the task was to classify different types of icons in a dataset using machine learning and computer vision techniques.
+Participated in an image classification competition hosted by Dacon, where the task was to classify different types of icons in a dataset using machine learning and computer vision techniques.
 The challenge involved working with a variety of icon types and required the use of advanced deep learning techniques to achieve high classification accuracy.
+The competition aimed to develop AI algorithms for automatic icon classification, which can innovate various fields such as image search enhancement, UI design improvement, and digital document auto-tagging.

+Competition Details: Dacon Image Classification Hackathon

 Technologies Used
 Python